chopardda/text_to_HPO/README.md

 > **⚠️ Warning:** This project is currently under development.
 The repository will be fully functional and publicly available soon.
 Please check back later for updates.

+## Overview
+The text to HPO Pipeline is a Python-based tool that enables the conversion of unstructured clinical descriptions into structured, standardized HPO terms.

+## Config
+To run `main.py`, the `config.yaml` file needs to be adapted:

+`clinical_data_path` contains the path to the input data.
+A fake example is provided for illustration.

+`base_dir` must contain the base_dir of the metamap install (Note the other metamap settings might need to be adapted as well)

+`api_key` must be set to the user's private UMLS api key.
+Instruction on where to find the API key can be found here: https://documentation.uts.nlm.nih.gov/rest/authentication.html

 <!--
 ## Table of Contents